gammapy/gammapy/docs/maps/hpxmap.rst

 ==================

-This page provides examples and documentation specific to the HEALPix map classes (`~gammapy.maps.HpxMapND` and `~gammapy.maps.HpxMapSparse`).
-All HEALPix classes inherit from `~gammapy.maps.MapBase` which provides generic interface methods that can be be used to access or update the contents of a map without reference to its pixelization scheme.
+This page provides examples and documentation specific to the HEALPix map classes (`~gammapy.maps.HpxNDMap` and `~gammapy.maps.HpxMapSparse`).
+All HEALPix classes inherit from `~gammapy.maps.Map` which provides generic interface methods that can be be used to access or update the contents of a map without reference to its pixelization scheme.